 The two holes in the front of the head are for the accessory support rods (fully utilised in this photograph of Sergei Eisenstein).

-Mikhail Kaufman’s engineering skill is evident in the adapted head on the tripod when filming the Volkhov Dam sequence (more than likely he made it).
+Mikhail Kaufman’s engineering skill is evident in the adapted head on the tripod when filming the Volkhov Dam sequence (more than likely he made it as it is not a Debrie tripod accessory).
 It only appears here and might have been fitted to allow for a steeper tilt filming down from the aerial platform (note: the dam, near Leningrad, was also filmed for Vertov’s 1928 film The Eleventh Year).

 The sturdy legs comprise three sections of 32mm varnished beech bound with brass strips.
 The central section pulls out to increase the height and is locked at the bottom with screw clamps on the lower two brass bindings.
 There is a double metal spike for grip at the end.